OmGaler/MadMetro/README.md

 ## Features

 - **Whole Network Visualisation:** Complete visualisation of the planned Gush Dan mass transit network, including all metro and light rail lines.
+Optionally additionally simulates and visualises the national mainline heavy rail network.
 - **Real-time Transit Simulation:** Dynamic visualisation of metro and light rail vehicles moving along their routes, adhering to realistic schedules and stopping patterns.
+Choose between simulating light rail, metro and heavy rail.
 - **Interactive Map Interface:** Easy navigation with pan and zoom capabilities using mouse or touch gestures.
 - **Detailed Train Information:** Access route details, next stop, and destination by clicking on any train.
-- **Wayfinder**:Provides estimated journey times and optimal route details, including transfer information, between any two stations on the network.
+- **Wayfinder:** Provides estimated journey times and optimal route details, including transfer information, between any two stations on the network.
+Routing can be set to prioritise the fastest journey or fewer line changes.
 - **Customisable Simulation Settings:** Adjust simulation speed, scheduling parameters, and view options.
 - **Multilingual Support:** Toggle between English and Hebrew interfaces.